opeyemiagbadero/Aux-Shell-Scripting/bash_scripting.md

 ![3  shell script for the onboard users](https://user-images.githubusercontent.com/79456052/181996264-388e19e4-f99b-4e83-8296-f15fdf629f7a.png)

-Created the project folder called shell using the *mkdir shell* command and copied the onboard.sh file into the /home/ubunty/shell directory using the command *mv onboard.sh /home/ubuntu/shell* directory.
-Created the id_rsa, id_rsa.pub and names.csv files using the command *touch id_rsa id_rsa.pub names.csv*
+Created the project folder called shell using the *mkdir shell* command and copied the onboard.sh file into the /home/ubunty/shell directory using the command *mv onboard.sh /home/ubuntu/shell* Created the id_rsa, id_rsa.pub and names.csv files using the command *touch id_rsa id_rsa.pub names.csv*

 ![2a  the commands used before ](https://user-images.githubusercontent.com/79456052/181996115-d3dc1cdd-2a49-40e1-9729-6bb0d017609b.png)